 Marrakech Food Tours

-You can read all about my friend Amanda and her Marrakech Food Tours here, but trust me – they are the first address when it comes to exploring food in Marrakech and the best for Marrakech guided tours.
+I have dedicated an entire post to my friend Amanda and her Marrakech Food Tours, but trust me – they are the first address when it comes to exploring food in Marrakech and the best for Marrakech guided tours.

 The most beautiful phrase of the Arabic language to me: God willing.
 And while I’m not religious, it is my favorite reply when I say ‘see you soon’ to people in Marrakech.